eclipse-vertx/vert.x/new/core_manual_ruby.md

 This is particularly useful when developing REST-style web applications.

-To do this you simply create an instance of `vertx.RouteMatcher` and use it as handler in an HTTP server.
+To do this you simply create an instance of `Vertx::RouteMatcher` and use it as handler in an HTTP server.
 See the chapter on HTTP servers for more information on setting HTTP handlers.
 Here's an example:

-    var server = new vertx.HttpServer();
+    server = Vertx::HttpServer.new

-    var routeMatcher = new vertx.RouteMatcher();
+    route_matcher = Vertx::RouteMatcher.new

-    server.requestHandler(routeMatcher).listen(8080, 'localhost');
+    server.request_Handler(route_matcher).listen(8080, 'localhost')

 ## Specifying matches.

 You can then add different matches to the route matcher.
 For example, to send all GET requests with path `/animals/dogs` to one handler and all GET requests with path `/animals/cats` to another handler you would do:

-    var server = new vertx.HttpServer();
+    server = Vertx::HttpServer.new

-    var routeMatcher = new vertx.RouteMatcher();
+    route_matcher = Vertx::RouteMatcher.new

-    routeMatcher.get('/animals/dogs', function(req) {
+    route_matcher.get('/animals/dogs') do |req|
-        req.response.end('You requested dogs');
+        req.response.end('You requested dogs')
-    });
+    end

-    routeMatcher.get('/animals/cats', function(req) {
+    route_matcher.get('/animals/cats') do |req|
-        req.response.end('You requested cats');
+        req.response.end('You requested cats')
-    });
+    end

-    server.requestHandler(routeMatcher).listen(8080, 'localhost');
+    server.request_handler(route_matcher).listen(8080, 'localhost')

 Corresponding methods exist for each HTTP method - `get`, `post`, `put`, `delete`, `head`, `options`, `trace`, `connect` and `patch`.

 There's also an `all` method which applies the match to any HTTP request method.

-The handler specified to the method is just a normal HTTP server request handler, the same as you would supply to the `requestHandler` method of the HTTP server.
+The handler specified to the method is just a normal HTTP server request handler, the same as you would supply to the `request_handler` method of the HTTP server.

-You can provide as many matches as you like and they are evaulated in the order you added them, the first matching one will receive the request.
+You can provide as many matches as you like and they are evaluated in the order you added them, the first matching one will receive the request.

 A request is sent to at most one handler.